curityio/dynamic-user-routing/README.md

 - ./run.sh

-Then run the following command to view logs in three separate terminals:
+Then run the following command to view logs for each component in separate terminal windows:

 - ./logs.sh